benmagro/Add-SGminer-5-Miner-To-BAMT/README.md

 Add-SGminer-5-Miner-To-BAMT
 ========================

-## WARNING THIS IS A DEV CHAIN
-## WILL UPDATE AS NEW VERSIONS ARRIVE

 This is script will install SGminer 5 multi algorithm miner within BAMT 1.6.0

+## WARNING THIS IS A DEV CHAIN.
+WILL UPDATE AS NEW VERSIONS ARRIVE

 #Supported Algorithm